Coeus1269/SpeedTesting/README.md

 This is some of the tests that we built to try and help answer the question.

+BigDecimalTest      - speed testing big decimal assignment and retrevial

 BooleanSpeedTest    - testing the different ways to test a boolean variable.

 HashTests           - testing some different hash structures.

+IFvsSwitch          - speed testing if else versus a switch or cases statement

-Padding tests     - speed testing left and right padding of a string.
+TestPaddingSpeed    - speed testing left and right padding of a string.

+TestStringEqual     - speed testing strimg compares

-... and others, nore to come
+... and others, more to come